MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Configuring a Profile Settings Page
 -----------------------------------

-Lets create a page for the user to change their username, password, email, etc. Create a new page using the dropdown menu in the top left corner.
+Let's create a page for the user to change their username, password, email, etc. Create a new page using the dropdown menu in the top left corner.
 Name it "profilesettings" or something similar.
 Before we actually design the page, we must go to the data tab and add the "Username" field to the User data type.
 It is of type "text".
 You can also set the default username to "Anonymous" so that even users who are not signed in will have a username.

 (photo 58)